Leave a Message

 Defining "Move-In Ready": The Full Breakdown

 At its core, "move-in ready" means a home is functional, clean, and in good enough condition that a new owner could occupy it immediately.
-But here's where confusion sets in — what qualifies as "ready" varies depending on who's making the call, the price point, and the market.
+What qualifies as "ready" varies depending on price point and market.

 Category Truly Move-In Ready Needs Work Grey Area

-Electrical ✓ Updated panel, GFCI outlets, no knob-and-tube ✗ Fuse box, aluminium wiring ~ Mixed — some rooms updated, others not
+Electrical Updated panel, GFCI outlets, no knob-and-tube Fuse box, aluminium wiring Some rooms updated, others not

-Roof ✓ Under 10 years old, no missing shingles ✗ Active leaks, 20+ years old ~ 12–15 years old, no current issues
+Roof Under 10 years old, no missing shingles Active leaks, 20+ years old 12 to 15 years old, no current issues

 Furnished?
 No. Move-in ready refers to condition only, not contents.
 Furniture is negotiated separately.